-Gros Ventre
+Gros Ventre Fire/EMS station

-Fire Station #1 in downtown Jackson currently provides coverage for the area north of Jackson, with backup from the Moran Fire Station and, secondarily, the Grand Teton National Park Rangers.
+Fire Station 1 in downtown Jackson currently provides coverage for the area north of Jackson, with backup from the Moran Fire Station and, secondarily, the Grand Teton National Park Rangers.

 For most of Kelly, northern Spring Gulch Road and Highway 89 offshoots, this leads to fire or EMT response times of a minimum of 15-20 minutes (and another 15-20 minutes back to the hospital for EMT emergencies).
 This is the best-case scenario as this neighborhood and road are closest to Jackson.
-For folks that live in Kelly, Moose or Buffalo Valley, these response times are much greater.
+For folks who live in Kelly, Moose or Buffalo Valley, these response times are much greater.

 As you can see in the top map, Station 8 represents a large gap in our community in terms of coverage for medical, fire and wildfire response time.